How Does Loan Refinancing Work?

-In this guide, we’ll go through what it means to refinance a business loan, the eight steps to refinancing, the pros and cons of opting to refinance a business loan, and case studies of successful refinancing scenarios.
+In this guide, we’ll go through what it means to refinance a business loan, the eight steps to refinancing, and the pros and cons of opting to refinance a business loan.

 How do you know when refinancing your business loans is the right step to take?

 If you’ve improved your credit score, increased your revenue, or have a long business history, these are all good reasons to look into refinancing.
 These factors would likely make you eligible for a business loan with better terms that can help you save some money.
 Let’s take a closer look at some other factors to consider.

 You Previously Took a Quick but Expensive Loan

 Many business owners will take expensive, short-term business funding simply because they need cash fast.
 It makes sense—when your business needs cash, time usually isn’t on your side, and waiting it out for a loan with great terms isn’t always an option.

 With high APRs and short repayment terms, short-term financing can end up costing business owners over a thousand dollars a day.

 So, if you’ve taken on expensive, short-term debt because you didn’t have other options, a savvy next step is to find a longer-term, more affordable loan to refinance it with.

 If your business is in a better position than it was when you first took on debt, you could be in the perfect spot to refinance your business loan.

 Though the underwriting process can rely on many different qualifications depending on the lender, generally speaking, almost any lender you work with will heavily consider your personal credit score, your business’s age, and your business’s annual revenue when deciding whether to extend an offer and decide the terms.